Summary: The interaction between the base states and the energy requirements are discussed.

 1. The information loss is continuous in j-space i.e. eventually all the measurement states will convert into the low-energy state <↑↑↑>, and

-2. The macroscopic observer makes measurement without applying a measurement force and hence only the low-energy measurement states are considered as the final product.
+2. The macroscopic observer makes measurement by applying a minimal measurement force (≈ 0j) and hence only the low-energy measurement states are considered as the final structures.

 Let us consider a hypothetical example.
-The objective is to measure the <↓↓↓> state by a macroscopic observer, and hence we describe the propagation of <↓↓↓> state into <↑↑↑'> state.
+The objective is the measurement of <↓↓↓> state by a macroscopic observer, and hence we describe the propagation of <↓↓↓> state into <↑↑↑'> state.